Learn how to make DIY Plantable Seed Paper and a customizable envelope.

 - Scissors

-To start, you’ll need the equivalent of about 20 sheets of white printer paper and a small kraft paper lunch bag.
-If you have old envelopes or paper your can recycle, even better!
+To start, you’ll need about 20 sheets of white printer paper.
+I also added a little kraft paper from a brown paper lunch bag for flecks of brown (optional).
+If you have old envelopes or matte paper you can recycle, even better!

 Fill your blender about 3/4 full with water.
 Rip the white paper into small pieces and add to the blender.
 Let the paper sit in the blender of water and soak for about 20 minutes before blending.

-After you’ve blended the white paper, rip up the craft paper and add it to the blender.
-Add more water if needed.
-Note: Do not blend the seeds in the blender!
+Rip up the kraft paper and add it to the blender.
+Also, add more water if needed.
+Note: Do not put the seeds in the blender… just paper!

-Your finished paper pulp should be the consistency of oatmeal.
-Spread the pulp onto parchment or wax paper lined cookie sheets.
+Your finished paper pulp should have the consistency of oatmeal.
+Spread the pulp onto parchment or wax paper-lined baking sheets.
 Pat to spread evenly.
-Note: The paper pulp will be about 1/2 inch thick at this point because it is still full of water.

-Next spread the seeds evenly over the pulp layer and pat them with your hands or lightly with a towel to help them settle into the pulp layer.
+Next, spread the seeds evenly over the pulp layer and pat them with your hands or pat them with a towel to help them settle into the paper pulp.

-Cover the pulp sheets with a cotton towel and pat to get as much water out as possible.
+Cover with a cotton towel and pat to get as much water out as possible.
 I did this about four times and used about 8 old dish towels.
 Make sure to get the water out of the edges of your paper as well.
-The more water you get out the faster your paper will dry.
+The more water you get out, the faster your paper will dry.

 - A sharp precision knife